International Student Resources

 - World Education Services report

-In addition to visa and immigration services, the Office of International Programs sponsors a number of student programs and events, as well as resources tailored to our international student population.
-If you have questions, please contact the Office of International Programs.
+In addition to visa and immigration services, the Office of Global Services sponsors a number of student programs and events, as well as resources tailored to our international student population.
+If you have questions, please contact the Office of Global Services.

 - Writing Center

 Students may request a tutor to help guide writing assignments and improve overall writing skills.

 Provides accommodations for disability or academic support services.

 - Student Counseling Center (CAPS)

 Students come to CAPS when they experience life events or academic pressures that leave them feeling anxious, confused, lonely, angry, depressed or overwhelmed.
 This service department addresses students’ mental and emotional needs.

 - Student Services